Memory System

 Each turn assembles a prompt from budgeted memory sections:

 This assembly keeps prompt size bounded while preserving continuity.
 Slow-changing memory sections keep provider cache identity stable.
+For a user-facing walkthrough of how these sections fit together, see Context Continuity.

 Memory vs Agent Home Files